stitchdata/docs/_saas-integrations/slack/v1/slack-v1.md

   content: |
     Stitch can only replicate data from one {{ integration.display_name }} workspace at a time.
 In order to replicate multiple workspaces, you will need to create integrations for each workspace.

-- title: "Lookback windows and data extraction"
+# - title: "Lookback windows and data extraction"
-  anchor: "lookback-windows-extraction"
+#   anchor: "lookback-windows-extraction"
-  content: |
+#   content: |
-    {% include note.html type="single-line" content="The info in this section only applies to tables using Key-based Incremental Replication.
+#     {% include note.html type="single-line" content="The info in this section only applies to tables using Key-based Incremental Replication.
 Tables using Full Table Replication replicate fully during each replication job and don't use lookback windows." %}

-    When Stitch runs a replication job for {{ integration.display_name }}, it will use a 14-day lookback period to query for and extract data for your `files` and `remote_files` tables.
+#     When Stitch runs a replication job for {{ integration.display_name }}, it will use a 14-day lookback period to query for and extract data for your `files` and `remote_files` tables.
 A lookback window is a period of time for attributing shared files and the lookback period after those actions occur.

-    While Stitch replicates data in this way to account for updates to records made during the lookback window, it can have a [substantial impact on your overall row usage](#lookback-window-row-count-impact).
+#     While Stitch replicates data in this way to account for updates to records made during the lookback window, it can have a [substantial impact on your overall row usage](#lookback-window-row-count-impact).

-    In the sections below are examples of how lookback windows impact how Stitch extracts data during historical and ongoing replication jobs.
+#     In the sections below are examples of how lookback windows impact how Stitch extracts data during historical and ongoing replication jobs.

-    {% include integrations/saas/ads-append-only-replication.html %}
+#     {% include integrations/saas/ads-append-only-replication.html %}
-    {% include integrations/saas/attribution-window-examples.html %}
+#     {% include integrations/saas/attribution-window-examples.html %}

-  subsections:
+#   subsections:
-    - title: "Lookback windows and row count impact"
+#     - title: "Lookback windows and row count impact"
-      anchor: "lookback-window-row-count-impact"
+#       anchor: "lookback-window-row-count-impact"
-      content: |
+#       content: |
-        Due to the Lookback Window, a high Replication Frequency may not be necessary.
-Because Stitch will replicate data from the past `14` days during every replication job, recent data will be re-replicated and count towards your row quota.
+#         Due to the Lookback Window, a high Replication Frequency may not be necessary.
+Because Stitch will replicate data from the past **14 days** during every replication job, recent data will be re-replicated and count towards your row quota.

-        To reduce your row usage and replicating redundant data, consider setting the integration to replicate less frequently.
+#         To reduce your row usage and replicating redundant data, consider setting the integration to replicate less frequently.
 For example: every 12 or 24 hours.

 # -------------------------- #
 #     Integration Tables     #